MoveIt! Setup Assistant¶

 The Default Self-Collision Matrix Generator searches for pairs of links on the robot that can safely be disabled from collision checking, decreasing motion planning processing time.
 These pairs of links are disabled when they are always in collision, never in collision, in collision in the robot’s default position or when the links are adjacent to each other on the kinematic chain.
 The sampling density specifies how many random robot positions to check for self collision.
 Higher densities require more computation time while lower densities have a higher possibility of disabling pairs that should not be disabled.
 The default value is 10,000 collision checks.
 Collision checking is done in parallel to decrease processing time.

-- Click on the Self-Collisions pane selector on the left-hand side and click on the Regenerate Default Collision Matrix button.
+- Click on the Self-Collisions pane selector on the left-hand side and click on the Generate Collision Matrix button.
 The Setup Assistant will work for a few second before presenting you the results of its computation in the main table.

 Step 3: Add Virtual Joints¶

 Virtual joints are used primarily to attach the robot to the world.
-For the PR2 we will define only one virtual joint attaching the base_footprint of the PR2 to the odom_combined world frame.
+For the Panda we will define only one virtual joint attaching the panda_link0 of the Panda to the world world frame.
 This virtual joint represents the motion of the base of the robot in a plane.

 - Click on the Virtual Joints pane selector.
 Click on Add Virtual Joint

 - Set the child link as “panda_link0” and the parent frame name as “world”.

 - Click Save and you should see this screen:

 Planning groups are used for semantically describing different parts of your robot, such as defining what an arm is, or an end effector.